Vyral/justin-udy/_posts/2020-02-27-how-do-interest-rates-impact-our-economic-forecast.md

 Even though prices are adjusting, interest rates are still as valuable as the price.
 Even a slight drop in rates can give buyers a lot more affordability.
 We recently worked with a client who saw their home’s value essentially increase by $30,000 because of this.

 **Based on the data from many different, respected economics, interest rates should stay around the 3.75% range this year.** If you have been considering buying, locking in a rate this low will be huge for your long-term appreciation.
-You can get an affordable home in a good area with a great market right now.
+You can get an affordable home in a good area with our great market right now.

 If you have any questions for me about buying or selling a home, feel free to reach out via phone or email.
 I look forward to hearing from you soon.